jazi007/oxidros/safe_drive/mdbook/src/parameter.md

 }
 ```

-So, a parameter and parameters can be represented by `safe_drive::parameter::{Parameter, Parameters}` as follows.
+So, a parameter and parameters can be represented by `safe_drive_v2::parameter::{Parameter, Parameters}` as follows.

 ```rust
 pub struct Parameter {